rocwang/kiwiberry-theme/README.md

-# Kiwifruit, the ultimate theme for Magento
+# Kiwiberry, the ultimate theme for Magento